1007904a/hadamarddf/README.md

 In this step, "corr_mtrx_00_{Code}/[txt_classes.txt | txt_vectors.txt]" files are created.

-(3) df_exhaustive_search.py and df_exhaustive_search_faiss.py
+(3) df_exhaustive_search.py and df_exhaustive_search_faiss.py.
 In order to get nearest neighborns from a query $q$ with DF and DHF, we used NMSLIB and Faiss indexers to reduce computer time.
 The code in df_exhaustive_search.py and df_exhaustive_search_faiss.py show NMSLIB and Faiss implementation with default parameters.

 In this step, a file with $k$ nearest neighborns for each imagen in evaluation set (every imagen as query $q$) is created.
 This file is saved in "index/{file_name}.txt".

-(4) binary_exhaustive_search.cpp and binary_exhaustive_search.h
+(4) binary_exhaustive_search.cpp and binary_exhaustive_search.h.
 The binary_exhaustive_search.cpp and binary_exhaustive_search.h files are an implementation to get nearest neighborns with Deep Hadamard Features.
 In our implementation, we used bits operations with "builtin_popcountll" function in C++.

 To compile and run: